 The DBS website includes a detailed employer guide.

-The DBS will update the registered individual’s criminal record conviction and barring information weekly and their non-conviction information (for example, an arrest that does not result in any charges being brought) every nine months.
+The DBS will update the registered individual’s criminal record conviction and barring information weekly and their non-conviction information (for example, an arrest that does not result in any charges being brought) every 9 months.